Zihao-YANG-0113/The-Structural-Barrier-to-Pointwise-Risk-Assessment-in-Bayesian-and-Conformal-Prediction/README.md

 # Code submission — *The Structural Barrier to Pointwise Risk Assessment in Bayesian and Conformal Prediction*

-Candidate Number: **1099874** · Master of Science Thesis · Trinity 2026 · St Hilda's College.
+Candidate Number: **1099874** · Master of Science Thesis · Trinity 2026

 This package contains the code that produced every figure and table reported in the dissertation.
 The repository is organised so that each numbered figure or